 Molecular assays are used to characterize or quantify particular DNA or RNA molecules.
 Typically, this is accomplished by using a single stranded “nucleic acid probe” whose sequence is complementary to the gene of interest.
 The probe binds to its target through a process called hybridization, and then the probe is detected or its effects (e.g., priming DNA synthesis) are evaluated using various analytic strategies (see Figure 6-1).

 DNA is composed of complementary strands of nucleotides that are connected by hydrogen bonds between adenine (A) and thymine (T), or between guanine (G) and cytosine (C).
 In the laboratory, the two strands of a patient’s DNA may be dissociated from one another by heating them to near boiling (94°C) or by treating with an alkaline solution (high pH).
 Then a single-stranded probe may hybridize to its complementary target sequence in the patient’s DNA.
-In the examples depicted here, two different probes have been labeled to facilitate their detection based ...
+In the examples depicted here, two different probes have been labeled to facilitate their ...